strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 - **Increase of testablity** for application presentation layer.
 - **Modules are independent** form each other.
 It allows separate development of modules and reuse.
 - **Main architecture approaches are defined**.
-So it's much easier to add new developer into team or move project to another team.
+So it's much easier to add new developer into the team or move project to another team.

 Cons:

-- Highly **increases class count** in the project, as well as complexity of new module creation.
+- Highly **increases of the number of class** in the project, as well as the complexity of creating the new module.
 - Some principles **doesn't work with UIKit** out of the box.
 - **Lack of recommendations**, best practices and complex application examples.

-Other part of our manual tells more about each of this points.
-Especially it will be told how to beat those cons.
+We'll cover each of these concepts in detail and focuse on how to solve those cons.

 **VIPER history timeline:**